Nature Guard Logo

 Examine Tall Grass and Vegetation

-Examining the tall grass and vegetation in the yard provides an opportunity to identify potential nesting areas for snakes.
+Examining the tall grass and vegetation in the yard offers an opportunity to identify potential snake nesting areas.
 Snakes often seek out areas with dense vegetation and tall grass to hide and lay their eggs.

 By carefully inspecting these hiding spots, one can determine if they are indeed snake nests.
 Look for signs such as a flattened area in the grass or disturbed vegetation, which may indicate that a snake has made a nest.
 Additionally, snakes may leave behind shed skin or eggs in these areas.